What causes gestational diabetes?

 Doctors don't know exactly what causes gestational diabetes, but they have some clues.

 The placenta supports and feeds your baby as it grows.
-Hormones from the placenta help the baby develop.
-But these hormones also block the action of insulin, making the insulin less effective.
+Hormones from the placenta help the baby develop, but the production of these hormones also diminish the action of insulin.
 Gestational diabetes starts when your body is no longer able to make and use all the insulin it needs for pregnancy, resulting in high levels of glucose in the blood if not controlled.

 Some women are at higher risk of developing gestational diabetes.
 They include those: